aarnphm/aarnphm.github.io/content/cache/projects.md

 title: "Projects"
 date: 2022-08-21T21:50:54-07:00
 tags:
   - technical
   - evergreen
 ---

-The list below are some of the projects and experience I have accummulated over the past few years working.
-A more unorganized list of ideas that is currently in my [[cache/backburners|backlog]] and exists somewhere on my ever long GitHub repo.
+The list below are notable projects I'm currently maintaining/finished.
+A more incomplete list of ideas that I will do sometime can be found in [[cache/backburners|backlog]].

+## BentoML -- Unified Model Serving Framework 🍱

+BentoML is a framework that simplifies ML model deployment and provides a faster way to ship your ML model to production.